destroyerdust/DestroyerBot/README.md

 ### Moderation Commands

 - `/kick` - Select a member and kick them (note: this is a demo command)
+- `/setnick` - Set a member's nickname in the server (server owner only by default, configurable via permission system)

 ### Global Commands